 A strategy to combat IBS!

-Eat a high-pre and probiotic breakfast that consists of milk kefir with nuts, dried fruits and seeds.
+Eat a high-pre and probiotic breakfast that consists of Milk Kefir with nuts, dried fruits and seeds.
+Kefir has up to 60 strains of probiotic bacteria and yeasts.

 For your meals (lunch and dinner), consume lots of fermented food such as tempeh, miso, kimchi, sauerkraut, natto, appam, pickles, dhokla, dosa, fermented bean curd, oncom, sour cabbage, stinky toufu etc.